hoelzro/vimlint/Brainstorming.md

 ## Challenges

   * Vimscript is a moving target; the parser would have to accommodate all current options/Ex commands, and be able to easily add new ones.
-It would also need to know which version to Vim to lint against.
+It would also need to know which version of Vim to lint against.
   * There's currently no standard of what Vimscript "best practices" are.
   * I'm not certain about which implementation language to use; this is especially tricky, since Vim brings programmers from various language backgrounds in together.
 I was thinking about maybe decoupling the implementation language from the plugin environment, so that users can write plugins in whatever language they feel comfortable with.